 The first thing to know when applying any treatment is the size (volume) of your pond.
 Overdosing, particularly with chemical algaecides, can be lethal to pond animals and plants.
 Calculate the volume of your pond with these formulas: Rectangular ponds - Length x Width x Average Depth x 7.5 or for round ponds - 3.14 x (radius)2 x Average Depth.
 Make sure that all of your measurements are in feet.
-For oddly-shaped or angular ponds calculate using the surface area x the average depth, or calculate the volume of areas and add them up.
-Once you know how much water you have to treat, you'll be on the way to successful algae defeat.
+For oddly-shaped or angular ponds calculate using the surface area x the average depth, or calculate the volume of small areas and add them up.
+Once you know how much water you have to treat, you'll be on the way to successful algae control.

 Next you'll want to explore the various types of algaecides and algae-fighting treatments available to find one that will suit your needs.
 What kind of algae are you fighting?
 Do you have livestock in your pond, or do pets and other animals drink from the pond?
 Do you have ornamental plants in the pond that may be affected by the treatment you use?

 , biological additives and fish safe water dyes may be the first options to explore.
 As the lignin in barley straw biodegrades, natural compounds act as oxidizers to combat algae.
+This process happens over time as the Barley Straw breaks down.
 Barley pellets, extract and other variations work the same way, but faster, as the compounds are more readily available in these forms.
 Biological additives

 Remove as much of the dead algae and debris as possible when treatment is complete, so that it isn't left to decay in the pond.
 Once treatment is finished, a partial water change/siphon is also recommended, with particular attention to the bottom of the pond to remove the debris that may settle there.
 Addition of a biological "sludge remover" or bacterial supplements will help to breakdown the remaining debris to prevent water chemistry issues.